yasirbarlas/tabular-deep-reinforcement-learning/README.md

 ## Individual Advanced Tasks

+We use the Proximal Policy Optimisation algorithm on the multi-agent [PettingZoo Atari 'Space Invaders'](https://pettingzoo.farama.org/environments/atari/space_invaders/) environment, which is an on-policy policy gradient algorithm that tries to make large policy improvements without causing performance collapse.
+Rather than implementing the algorithm from scratch, we utilise the Ray RLlib library instead.
+We provide the code in standard .py form and as Jupyter Notebooks, and neither of these depend on each other to run.

+Our algorithms do not use the latest Ray RLlib API stack, but do use the latest version of the old API stack.
+We recommend installing the "Daily Release" of Ray RLlib rather than the latest official release using pip, though both installation methods should work.
+Find more information on the [Ray](https://docs.ray.io/en/latest/ray-overview/installation.html) website.

+We use Python 3.10.13, Ray 3.0.0.dev0 (Daily Release), PyTorch (with CUDA 12.1), PettingZoo 1.24.3, and SuperSuit 3.9.2.
+The ROMs for the Atari environments also need to be installed, which can be done through: ```pip install autorom[accept-rom-license]```.
+See the [AutoROM](https://github.com/Farama-Foundation/AutoROM) repository for more information.

+The relevant Jupyter Notebooks and code can be found in the [advanced-tasks-individual](../main/advanced-tasks-individual) folder.

 ## Extra Tasks

-The soft actor-critic algorithm is considered a state-of-the-art algorithm, notably in continuous control tasks.
+The Soft Actor-Critic algorithm is considered a state-of-the-art algorithm, notably in continuous control tasks.
 It combines actor-critic methods with maximum entropy reinforcement learning, encouraging exploration while simultaneously optimising for both policy improvement and entropy maximisation.
 We provide code to work on many of the continuous control tasks found on [Gymnasium](https://gymnasium.farama.org/index.html).
+We provide the code in standard .py form and as Jupyter Notebooks, and neither of these depend on each other to run.

 We use Python 3.10.13, PyTorch (with CUDA 12.1), Gymnasium 0.29.0, and for recording the agent in the testing phase, MoviePy 1.0.3.